SuperOfficeDocs/crmscript/docs/api-reference/classes/NSFreeTextAgent/NSFreeTextAgent.md

 # NSFreeTextAgent

-This agent can be used to manage the free text system
+This agent can be used to manage the free text system.

+## Example

 ```crmscript
 NSFreeTextAgent agent;